 Step 3: Vitamin C Serum

-The next step in your morning skincare routine should be to use an antioxidant serum, like the Vitamin C&E Treatment.
+The next step in your morning regimen should be to use an antioxidant serum, like the Vitamin C&E Treatment.
 Skin experts agree that using a well-formulated vitamin C serum in conjunction with your sunscreen is the most effective way to protect your skin cells from environmental damage caused by UV light, pollution, and debris.
 With time, it can also help brighten dullness and dark spots, so it’s a win-win!

-All you need to do is apply a dime-size amount to your entire face and neck.
+All you need to do is apply a dime-sized amount to your entire face and neck.
 Your skin should still be damp from your toner, so spreadability should be easy.
 Once you’ve applied it, let the serum absorb for 60 seconds before applying moisturizer.

 Step 4: Moisturizer With Sunscreen